athertahir/aws/Episode_1/01_Introduction to IAM.md

 As an EC2 Administrator, you should now have permissions to Stop the Amazon EC2 instance.

-Your EC2 instance should be selected **.
+Your EC2 instance should be selected.
 If it is not, please select it.

-** If you cannot see an Amazon EC2 instance, then your Region may be incorrect.
+If you cannot see an Amazon EC2 instance, then your Region may be incorrect.
 In the top-right of the screen, pull-down the Region menu and select the region that you noted at the start of the lab (eg **Ohio**).

 1. In the **Actions** menu, click **Instance State** \> **Stop**.